OmakaseaNFT/love-game/CONTRIBUTING.md

 ### 1) Open an Issue

-- Open an issue and describe the purpose of your contribution - Please follow the format presented in the issue template
+- Open an issue and describe the purpose of your contribution - Please be very clear and specific with your intent
 - Tag the issue with the appropriate label: BUG, FEATURE, ETC

 ### 2) Screening